-Global citizenship is thinking like global citizens, considering global issues based on a deep understanding of diverse values.
+Thinking like global citizens, considering global issues based on a deep understanding of diverse values.
 Promoting wellbeing not only of the self but also contributing to the welfare of others.
 Knowing to exercise the rights and obligations of citizenship at local, state and national level.